gourmetjs/gourmet-ssr/docs/tutorial-3.md

 ## Using the client props

-Inside `MainPage`, we need the profile information of currently logged-in user to render the greeting message `Hello {user.name}!`.
+Inside `MainPage`, we need the profile information of the currently logged-in user to render the greeting message `Hello {user.name}!`.
 In our server, this information is provided in `req.user` by `loginRequired`.
 You can pass it as a second parameter of `res.serve()` to hand it over to the SSR renderer.

 ```js
 // lib/server.js